 2) Identify Current Problems or Projects You Are Working on That Would Relate to These Development Areas

 For example, do you have or do you manage a budget?
 Do you have an upcoming presentation?
-When you have specific examples or challenges and work in progress to reference, it can add a tremendous amount of value to the discussions you have with your mentor.
+When you have specific examples, challenges or work in progress to reference, it can add a tremendous amount of value to the discussions you have with your mentor.
 Also, when you start to think about development in the context of your current projects, you may also uncover areas that you’d not initially thought of in step one.
 Having these current projects in mind as you search for your mentor can help keep you focused.

 3) Reach Out to Respected Colleagues or Friends and Ask Them for Their Suggestions on a Mentor